ELGAS Knowledge Hub

 Continuous Gas Hot Water System Example

-For a continuous gas hot water system, the size you need depends on how many showers are being used simultaneously.
+For a continuous gas hot water system NZ, the size you need depends on how many showers are being used simultaneously.

 If you have WELS 3-star rated water-saving shower heads installed, they will use approximately 7 litres per minute.